cloudmesh/client/docs/source/commands/command_default.rst

 set and list the default values.
 These defaults are used in other commands if they are not overwritten by a command parameter.

+Upon start of cloudmesh, the default for cloud will be set to the first cloud that is found in the yaml file and the default group is set to `general`.

 default list
 ----------------------------------------------------------------------